frankwillard/NBA-Web-Scraper-And-ANN/README.md

 # Basketball-Advanced-Stats-Web-Scraper

+## Part 1) Web Scraping

 Web scraper developed by adapting scripts from [Medium Basketball Reference Article](https://medium.com/analytics-vidhya/intro-to-scraping-basketball-reference-data-8adcaa79664a) based on knowledge of Python, pandas, web scraping.

 Pulled Advanced Basketball Stats from years 1990-2020 from links in format: https://www.basketball-reference.com/leagues/NBA_{year}.html (Example: https://www.basketball-reference.com/leagues/NBA_2021.html)

 A testing dataset was then collected using data from the NBA 2022 regular season.

+A further explanation of the variables collected in the dataset can be found in the Data Dictionary.

+## Part 2) Exploratory Data Analysis

+Exploratory data analysis of the dataset can be found in the eda folder, featuring various plots of variables in the dataset in R.

+## Part 3) Data Cleaning, Modeling, and Prediction

 Approach 1: Artificial Neural Network